mitchell-wallace/LinkTower/src/content/blog/fire-in-the-tent/index.md

 ---
 title: Fire in the Tent
+description: I then got down and started scraping up dirt to heap on the fire, and continued stomping the smaller parts, until it was finally put out.
+There were many onlookers who failed to help.
+There was one at my side who was unable to help but provided encouragement.
-description: God's people perish for lack of action.
+# description: God's people perish for lack of action.
 What would it take for us to step outside our comfort zone?
 publicationDate: 2025-02-04
 sortOrder: 1.0